Update: The NI Commissioner and CCEA celebrate United Nations Universal Children’s Day, 20th November 2018

-To celebrate the 2018 Universal Children’s Day, Koulla Yiasouma, the NI Commissioner for Children and Young People (NICCY) and CCEA are joining together to host her first ever live chat for primary and post primary teachers and pupils to learn more about the United Nation Convention of the Child (UNCRC).
+To celebrate the 2018 Universal Children’s Day, Koulla Yiasouma, the NI Commissioner for Children and Young People (NICCY) and CCEA joined together to host her first ever live chat for primary and post primary teachers and pupils to learn more about the United Nations Convention on the Rights of the Child (UNCRC).
 Koulla was joined in the studio by two members of the NICCY Youth Panel, Matthew Robinson and Aideen McHugh, who both asked and answered questions during the webinar.

 As an understanding of children’s rights and the UNCRC are key aspects of the PD&MU (Personal Development and Mutual Understanding) and LLW (Learning for Life & Work) curricula, pupils had the chance to explore and ask questions about issues affecting them and find out more about how their lives are governed and how they can participate to improve the quality of their own lives (visit the UNCRC Resource Hub for further information and workshops on the UNCRC and Children’s Rights).

 In June 2016, the UN published a report known as 'Concluding Observations'.
 The report is about how the UK is doing at keeping the promises it made to children and young people through the UNCRC.